 Countless opportunities await students when they come to American University.
 The newest cohort of Washington Semester Program students is no different.
-Before our Welcome Orientation on June 5th, however, we wanted to bring students up to speed on what they might expect on Monday.
+Before our Welcome Orientation, we wanted to bring students up to speed on what they might expect.

 Here are a few things that new WSP students ought to know before coming to campus:

 1. You're Joining the AU Community

 In addition to the tight-knit cohort of students from 38 different states and three countries, WSP's Summer 2017 interns will join a community of more than 6,000 undergraduate and 5,000 graduate students at American University.
 WSP students joining the AU community will have access to the same incredible resources that full-time AU students have.
 While attending the "Life at AU" information session, students are sure to find out what being an Eagle is all about.

 2. You'll Meet Your Professors

 Our professors are at the top of their fields, and WSP students will combine intensive internship experiences with rigorous academic coursework.
 During orientation, students will have their first meetings with faculty and make a lasting connection early on.
 The session on "Professional Development in DC," will set students off on the right foot.

 3. You'll Have a Warm Welcome

 Seasoned faculty from the School of Professional & Extended Studies are coming together to formally welcome the new WSP cohort.
 Students will hear an engaging address from Dean Carola Weil, in addition to welcoming remarks by Sr. Associate Dean Diane Lowenthal, Assistant Dean Donna Chapman Williams, and Assistant Dean Donelle Broskow.
 Heather Broberg, the Associate Director of Recruitment and Admissions, will join the staff in leading an exciting ice-breaker and team-building activity.

 4. We'll Prepare You for the Thrill of Living in DC